-What’s common among all meditation chairs is that they put you in an optimal position for meditating comfortably.
+What’s common among all chairs is that they put you in an optimal position for meditating comfortably.
 There are different designs available to help with different postures and possible physical difficulties that may make a meditation cushion impossible to use.

 5. Meditation Mat

 A meditation mat may be a zabuton (see above), or it can be similar to a yoga mat.
 Most importantly, a meditation mat goes beneath a meditation pillow or cushion to provide a foundation for the cushion.
-If you are sitting cross-legged, your knees can rest on the meditation mat for added comfort.
+If sitting cross-legged, your knees can rest on the meditation mat for added comfort.

 7. Meditation Timer

 Meditation timers can be regular kitchen timers or watch timers.
 You can even use the timer on your phone.
-Still, it's even better to find a timer that you designate especially as your meditation timer.
-It’s generally good practice to keep your phone out of your meditation space as it can be a distraction if you’re constantly getting notifications.
+Still, it's even better to find a timer that you designate, especially as your meditation timer.
+It’s generally good practice to keep your phone out of your meditation space, as it can be a distraction if you’re constantly getting notifications.

-8. Tibetan Singing Bowls
+8. Tibetan Singing Bowl Set